 While the national media focus on geopolitical events, Federal Reserve policies, the stock market, national elections, and talk of a possible recession, the Arizona economy remains diversified with strong fundamentals and low unemployment.
 Still, inflation and fluctuating interest rates are impacting the local and regional housing markets in ways not seen in years.
-New single-family housing starts remain robust in Queen Creek; however, higher mortgage interest rates and the lack of inventory of existing homes for sale has kept many would-be homebuyers on the sidelines.
+New single-family housing starts remain robust in Queen Creek; but, higher mortgage interest rates have kept many would-be homebuyers on the sidelines.
 Multi-family developments continue to add a significant number of new units to the Town's housing stock.